larsrinn/long_running_computations/README.md

 And if outdated or default results are displayed, this should become clear to the user immediately.
 These issues will be tackled next.

+## Display ongoing computations and notify user
+To the user, it should be obvious that a computation is ongoing.
+And the user should be notified, if the computation is complete.

+In order to be able to do that, we need to have a mechanism to know which computations are going on.
+Again, let's start with the naive approach: Marking whether a computation is going on in the `Configuration` model.

 # Run
 Because the issues mostly arise, when the application is run in a production environment, one shouldn't use Django's